Skip to main content

 Description: Using static/dynamic app analysis, fuzz testing and data-driven techniques.
 Ultimately the work can help consumers and developers better understand the security and privacy practices of devices and applications.

-Degree Programs: Postdoc, Undergrad
+Level: Postdoc, Undergrad

 Advisor: Xueqiang Wang